Alawite State

-The use of "Alawite", instead of "Nusayri", was advocated by the French early in the Mandate period and referred to a member of the Alawite religion.
+The use of "Alawite", instead of "Nusayri", was advocated by the French early in the Mandate period and referred to a member of the Alawite faith with the term literally referring to a "follower of Ali".
 In 1920, the French-named "Alawite Territory" was home to a large population of Alawites.

 Geography

 The region is coastal and mountainous, home to a predominantly-rural, heterogeneous population.
 During the French Mandate period, the society was divided by religion and geography; the landowning families and 80 percent of the population of the port city of Latakia were Sunni Muslim.
 More than 90 percent of the province's population was rural, and 82 percent were Alawites.

 The Alawite State bordered Greater Lebanon on the south; the northern border was with the Sanjak of Alexandretta, where Alawites made up a large portion of the population.
-To the west was the Mediterranean.
+To the west was the Eastern Mediterranean.
 The eastern border with Syria ran roughly along the An-Nusayriyah Mountains and the Orontes River from north to south.
 The modern Latakia and Tartus Governorates roughly encompass the Alawite State.
 Both have majority Alawite populations; parts of modern-day Al-Suqaylabiyah, Masyaf, Talkalakh and Jisr ash-Shugur Districts also belonged to the state.

 History

 1918–1920

-The collapse of the Ottoman Empire at the end of World War I (with the Armistice of Mudros on 30 October 1918) brought on a scramble for control of the disintegrating empire's provinces.
-As of 1918, France occupied Lebanon and Syria, which was under the leadership of the Amir (Emir) Faisal I. By 1920, growing anti-French sentiment in the region led to the establishment of the Arab Kingdom of Syria under King Faisal I on 7 March 1920.
+The defeat and collapse of the Ottoman Empire at the end of World War I, with the Armistice of Mudros signed on 30 October 1918, brought on a scramble for control of the disintegrating empire's provinces.
+As of 1918, France occupied Lebanon and Syria, which was under the leadership of the Emir Faisal I. By 1920, a growing anti-French sentiment in the region led to the establishment of the Arab Kingdom of Syria under King Faisal I on 7 March 1920.
 The Arab Kingdom of Syria was initially supported by the British, despite French protests.
-The British withdrew support, and on 5 May 1920 the Allied Supreme Council published a Mandate for "Syria and the Lebanon" to the French Republic with French and Arabic the official languages.
+The British withdrew support, and on 5 May 1920 the Allied Supreme Council published a Mandate for "Syria and the Lebanon" to the French Republic, with French and Arabic as the official languages.
 General Gouraud was appointed high commissioner of the Syrian territories and commander-in-chief of French forces.

-The population of Lebanon was pro-French; that of Syria was anti-French, with a pan-Arab-nationalistic bent.
+The population of Lebanon was pro-French; that of Syria was anti-French, with a pan-Arab nationalistic bent.
 The French insisted that the Mandate was not "inconsistent" with Syrian self-government; Syrians were forced to accept the mandate when King Faisal left the country (under pressure from France) in July 1920, after Great Britain withdrew support for his rule in the face of French claims.